2022. I was depressed. There’s five months where I couldn’t tell you what I did.

 What if my depression wasn’t a problem?
 What if it was actually a solution to a different problem?

-In which case, my problem wasn’t “being depressed” as I had thought.
-Instead, it was not knowing how to interact with other people in a way that felt emotionally safe.
+If so, my problem wasn’t “being depressed” as I had thought.
+Instead, it was not knowing how to interact with other people in a way that felt safe.

-I was working with a great counselor at the time, and once we found this, we worked on making social interactions safe.
-Within a few weeks/sessions my fears were handled and I didn’t need to be depressed anymore.
+I was working with a counselor at the time, and once we found this, we worked on making social interactions safe.
+Eventually my fears were handled and I didn’t need to be depressed anymore.

 Also, while I was depressed I had moved to the middle of nowhere — conveniently far from almost anyone I might have wanted to talk to.
-But within three weeks of this shift I moved to a big city and had ten times as much social interaction.
-I have not needed to be depressed again in more than 1.5 years since.
+But within three weeks of this shift I moved to a big city and had 10x as much social interaction.
+I have not needed to be depressed again in 18+ months since.

 Seeing my depression as potentially part of a helpful strategy in the present helped me grow.